pgcharetteUdeS/mrr_absorption_sensor/README.md

    fileio.load_toml_file().

-2) The return value from analyze.analyze() MUST be stored in a local variable in the calling script for the buttons to work in the 3D graph of alpha_bend(r, h).
+2) The return value from analyze.analyze() MUST be stored in a local variable in the calling script for the buttons to work in the 3D graph of alpha_bend(r, u).

 3) The alpha_bend(r, u) model is hardcoded in models.Models.fit_alpha_bend_model()
    but the code is structured in such a way that it is relatively easy to change, see